abdulhadicse/all-plugins/22. Woocommerce  Related Product/readme.md

-## Related Posts Plugin
+## Woocommerce Related Product
-In the plugin where you'll have to add a new dashboard widget and display latest 5 posts title.
-Widget needs to be customizable eg: user can input number of posts to display, sort post, select a category etc.
+In the plugin where new tab under single product page named Related Products and display 5 random products from same category.
+Show the product description under the image
+Automatically add product to cart on visit (do not duplicate the same product).

 ## Technologies
 * PHP: > 7.2